loosely-covered/set-lists/lead-sheet/Shine.md

 ### Intro  4x

 ### Verse 1  8x
-Give me a word
-Give me a sign
+Give me a word, Give me a sign
-Show me where to look
-Tell me what will I find
+Show me where to look, Tell me what will I find,
 Will I find?

-Lay me on the ground
-Fly me in the sky
+Lay me on the ground, Fly me in the sky
-Show me where to look
-Tell me what will I find
+Show me where to look, Tell me what will I find
 Will I find?

 ### Pre Chorus  4x